 3. An orchestral cadenza.

-All compositions must be performed from memory.
+All selections must be performed from memory.

-1. All major and minor scales (natural, harmonic and melodic minors) hands together, four octaves in 16th notes ascending and descending.
+1. All major and minor scales (natural, harmonic and melodic minors), hands together, four octaves in 16th notes ascending and descending.
 A minimum speed of M.M.
 88 for the quarter note is suggested.

 3. A movement of a sonata from the Classical period (Haydn, Mozart or Beethoven).
 It should be in sonata form with an exposition, development and recapitulation.

 4. A composition from the Romantic, Impressionist or Contemporary period.